grssnbchr/rddj-reproducibility-workflow/README.md

 mkdir rddj-reproducibility-workflow
 cd rddj-reproducibility-workflow
 git init
+# replace the following with your account and repo
-git remote add origin https://github.com/grssnbchr/rddj-reproducibility-workflow.git (replace this with your account and repo, of course)
+git remote add origin https://github.com/grssnbchr/rddj-reproducibility-workflow.git
 ```

 Add a `.gitignore` to ignore standard R output files & project files as well as the `tmp` folder we'll need for building